glabka/notes/vim.md

 * gg - go to beginning of file
 * G - go to last line
 * [number]G - go to line of number [number]
+* * - go to next occurrence of the word under cursor
+* # - go to previous occurrence of the word under cursor
+## operators
 * d - delete
 * dw - delete up to end of the next word
 * de - delete up to beginning the next word